-- If more than 50% of either of the zincs (7-17) has been eroded away they should be replaced. - If the gear wheel (13) has been damaged or worn, it should be replaced - If spacer is damaged, replace.
-If there is wear, excessive wear (play) between the blade pin, the blade pin hole, blade teeth and gear wheel, the spacer can be replaced with a thicker one to engage all parts. - If the flexible stops (15) have been damaged or worn...they must be replaced.

-[Gori 3-Blade Shaft Propeller Installation and Maintenance Instructions, 7/27/2022] Apply a "lite" smearing of a lithium based waterproof grease to all blade, hub fork and gear teeth contact surfaces at haul out to stop oxidizing and just prior to launch.
+- If more than 50% of either of the zincs (7-17) has been eroded away they should be replaced. - If the gear wheel (13) has been damaged or worn...it should be replaced - If the flexible stops (15) have been damaged or worn...they must be replaced. - Apply a "lite" smearing of a lithium based waterproof grease to all blade, hub fork & gear teeth contact surfaces at haul out to stop oxidizing & just prior to launch.